clqn/clqn.github.io/index.md

 ~

-i'm spiders ([they/them](http://pronoun.is/they)), a nonbinary autistic artist. i live on stolen [Duwamish land](https://www.duwamishtribe.org).  this theft is wrong.  if you wish to donate money to the Duwamish people, you can do that [here](https://www.realrentduwamish.org/).
+i'm spiders ([they/them](http://pronoun.is/they)), a nonbinary autistic artist. i live on stolen [Dxʷdəwʔabš (Duwamish) land](https://www.duwamishtribe.org).  this theft is wrong.  if you wish to donate money to the Duwamish people, you can do that [here](https://www.realrentduwamish.org/).

 # musi kalama / music